This article was updated on July 22, 2018 to reflect recently received information.

 The majority of tourists visiting this country will flock to Siem Reap, home to the massive Hindu temple ruins of Angkor Wat.

-Despite its growing popularity, Cambodia remains one of cheapest travel destinations in South East Asia; it is not difficult to find accommodation at reasonable rates.
-The local food is also very cheap and even a Western meal at a restaurant will not burn a hole in your pocket.
-The most budget-friendly way to move around Siem Reap is to hire a tuk tuk or rent a bike.
+Despite its growing popularity, Cambodia remains one of cheapest travel destinations in South East Asia.
+It’s also not difficult to find accommodation at reasonable rates.
+The local food is also affordable, and even a Western meal at a restaurant will not burn a hole in your pocket.
+For transport, the most budget-friendly way to move around Siem Reap is to hire a tuk-tuk (auto rickshaw) or rent a bike.

-Return air fare from Kuala Lumpur to Siem Reap : Starts from MYR350/ person
+Return air fare from Kuala Lumpur to Siem Reap: From RM350 per person

 Best time to visit: May to early October

 The capital of Vietnam is a mix of colonial French architecture and modern buildings, a bustling city that’s charmed many visitors.
 Hanoi’s best known landmark is Hoan Kiem Lake that’s right smack in the centre of town, while outside the city, Halong Bay is particularly popular as a side trip